This post contains affiliate links. Links marked with * are affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I also like playing relaxing music if I’m feeling anxious at the same time as trying to get to sleep.
 Even if I’m still not able to get to sleep this way, the relaxing music helps to calm down my anxiety.

-Do Puzzle Books to Get to Sleep
+Do Puzzle Books to Switch off Your Brain

 Sometimes some brain training (who remembers that game?!) is a great way to tire your brain out and put you to sleep!

 I love doing Sudoku and have a number of books purely for that.

 Pick whatever kind of activity you like the best and look for a book with tonnes of your favourite puzzles in.
 That way, you can work through it until you’re too tired to concentrate.

 Here a few that I have found: *Sudoku a Day, *The Times 2 Jumbo Crossword Book, *The Everything Giant Book of Word Searches

 Listen to Podcasts to Get to Sleep

 I really got into listening to Podcasts throughout 2018 and I hope to continue that into 2019.

 Sometimes having someone talking makes it easier for your brain to block out all other thoughts.